AntJW/mason_api/README.md

 ## Services

-### Ollama API
+### LLM API

 The in app AI chat assistent utilizes an open source model served via [Ollama](https://ollama.com/).
 The model is deployed to Cloud Run, and accessible from the app via a simple URL.
-The service configuration is located in [deployment/ollama-cf.Dockerfile](./deployment/ollama-cf.Dockerfile).
+The service configuration is located in [services/llm-api/Dockerfile](./services/llm-api/Dockerfile).

 Reference Guide: [GPU support for services](https://cloud.google.com/run/docs/configuring/services/gpu).